cdelv/JaxDEM/docs/source/contribution_guide/documentation.md

         Parameters
         ----------
-        param1 : Type or None (if applicable), optional or required Description
+        param1 : Type or None (if applicable), (optional if the parameter is optional or nothing) Description

         Returns